 Read This Before You Transfer Your Hyatt Points

-Before we go over the steps involved in transferring Hyatt points to another individual, there are a few important details I would need you to be aware of.
+Before we discuss the steps involved in transferring Hyatt points to another individual, I want you to know a few essential details.

-3. Hyatt allows transferring of points if the purpose is to help another member book an award.
+- Hyatt allows the transferring of points if the purpose is to help another member book an award.

-Now that we got those out of the way, the next goal is to find someone who can loan you those points.
+Now that we have addressed those, the next step is to find someone who can loan you those points.

 Steps On Transfering Hyatt Points to Another Member